bredele/doors/Readme.md

 ![Doors](doors.png)

 You will find some examples [here](https://github.com/bredele/doors/tree/master/examples).
+Make sure you build the component first.

+    $ make

 ### The origin